What is hypopituitarism?

 What causes hypopituitarism?

-Causes of hypopituitarism can directly affect the pituitary gland.
+Causes can directly affect the pituitary gland.
 Or they can indirectly affect the

 Poor blood supply to the pituitary gland

-- Infections or inflammatory diseases
+Infections or inflammatory diseases of the brain

 Surgery to remove pituitary tissue

-- Genetic diseases
+Genetic diseases and syndromes

-Indirect causes are:
+Indirect causes include:

 Surgical damage to the hypothalamus or blood vessels or nerves leading to it

 What are the symptoms of hypopituitarism?

 Symptoms are different for each person.
-They happen over time or right away.
+They may happen over time or right away.
 They

 Not enough gonadotropins (luteinizing hormone and follicle-stimulating hormone).
 This affects women who have not gone through menopause.
 They may not have a menstrual

 Not enough growth hormone.
 Adults with this problem may lose bone and muscle mass.
 In children it can lead to

 Not enough thyroid-stimulating hormone.
-It often leads to an underactive thyroid.
-It may cause confusion, cold intolerance, weight gain, constipation, and dry skin.
+This often leads to an underactive thyroid.
+It may cause lack of energy (fatigue),

-Not enough adrenocorticotropin hormone.
-This is a rare deficiency.
+Not enough ACTH (adrenocorticotropin hormone).
+This is rare.
 It leads to an underactive adrenal gland.
 You may have low blood pressure,

 These symptoms may look like other health problems.
-Always see your health care provider for a diagnosis.
+Always see your healthcare provider

 How is hypopituitarism diagnosed?

-Your health care provider will ask about your past health.
+Your healthcare provider will ask about your health history.
 You will also need an

 How is hypopituitarism treated?

 the pituitary gland work as it should.
 Treatment may include:

-When should I call my health care provider?Tell your health care provider if your symptoms get worse or you have new symptoms.
+Tell your healthcare provider if your symptoms get worse or you have new symptoms.

 Key points about hypopituitarism